Pascual Ortiz Rubio: Perpetrator and aftermath

 Daniel Flores González, from Charcas, San Luis Potosí, was reportedly sympathetic to the Vasconcelista movement led by José Vasconcelos, who had lost the 1929 election.
 Flores opposed what he saw as electoral fraud that favored Ortiz Rubio.
 His actions were seen as a protest against the regime established by Calles.

 There were also claims that Flores may have been influenced by conspirators within the revolutionary circle, suggesting the attack had broader political motivations.

 President Ortiz Rubio was hospitalized for two months due to his injuries.
 Although he survived, the attack affected his health and morale, negatively impacting his ability to govern.
 This event marked the beginning of a presidency heavily influenced by Calles, who maintained effective control over political decisions.

 Daniel Flores González was sentenced to 19 years in prison for attempted assassination.
 However, on April 22, 1932, he was found dead in his cell at the Federal District Penitentiary, fueling speculation about possible reprisals or cover-ups.

 Resignation

 He resigned the presidency on 2 September 1932.
 He resigned "with my hands clean of blood or money" and later in his memoir called Calles's rule as a "thinly veiled dictatorship."

-The following day, Congress elected a substitute successor, President Abelardo L. Rodríguez, a revolutionary general and another protégé of Calles, who served the remaining two years of the six-year term.
+There was a brief constitutional controversy following Ortiz Rubio’s resignation.
+Article 83 of the 1917 Constitution originally stipulated that the presidential term was four years, while Article 84 set forth the procedures to be followed in the event of “the absolute vacancy of the President of the Republic” (including due to resignation).
+If the “absolute vacancy” occurred during the first two years of the presidential term, Congress was to appoint a provisional President and call for presidential elections, whereas if the “absolute vacancy” occurred during the last two years of the term, Congress was to appoint a substitute President to complete the presidential term.

+In 1928, Article 83 was amended to extend the presidential term from four to six years; however, Article 84 was not amended to reflect this change.
+Ortiz Rubio resigned on September 2, 1932 (with just under three months remaining before the start of the final two years of the 1928–1934 term, which had begun on December 1, 1928); this sparked a debate among legislators and the public because, since Article 84 had not been amended, it was unclear what should happen next, given that the resignation had occurred neither during the first two years nor during the last two years of the 1928–1934 presidential term, thereby casting doubt on Congress’s authority to appoint a substitute President to serve for the remainder of the term, and some wondered whether it was necessary to call new elections.